Rising Pune Supergiant: 2017 season

-After the auction, Pune axed MS Dhoni as captain and Steve Smith was appointed captain barely months before the start of the 2017 season.
+After the auction, Pune MS Dhoni as captain and Steve Smith was appointed captain barely months before the start of the 2017 season.
 The franchise then changed their name to Rising Pune Supergiant, removing the 's', on 26 March 2017.
 Washington Sundar replaced Ravichandran Ashwin who was ruled out of the tournament with a sports hernia.
 RPS bought Ben Stokes for ₹14.5 Crore at the auction, making him the most expensive overseas player in the history of IPL at the time (this record was later broken when his own franchise Lucknow Super Giants brought Rishabh Pant for 27 Crores in the 2024 IPL Player Auction).
 Imran Tahir was recruited by RPS to replace Mitchell Marsh, who was once again ruled out of the tournament due to a shoulder injury.
 This decision proved to be extremely decisive, as Imran Tahir went on to take 18 wickets in 12 games for RPS before leaving for his national team, along with Faf du Plessis.

 RPS once again got off to a great start in IPL 2017 by beating the Mumbai Indians by 7 wickets in their first game.
 However, losses against Kings XI Punjab, Delhi Daredevils and Gujarat Lions followed and it seemed like Pune were repeating what took place last year.
 However, results picked up and RPS won 7 out of their next 8 games, all of them by close margins, with the top performers being Rahul Tripathi, Jaydev Unadkat, Ben Stokes, MS Dhoni and Imran Tahir.
 But a 6-day gap left them rusty and RPS lost to Delhi Daredevils by 7 runs, forcing them to win their last game vs Punjab to qualify.
 In their do-or-die game vs Punjab, RPS skittled them out for 73 and won comfortably by 9 wickets, thus finishing in second place with 18 points and qualifying for the play-offs.